For a first challenge, try to solve the following position (it is not a seki; you will find a commentary in my page about the rules).

 Robert Pauli: Let's fit it on a 10x10 (9x9 seems to small):

-Robert Pauli: Under territory scoring White gains zero by sacrificing his left side - he ends with 10 points territory and 12 captives, just like Black - but since he loses sente, one might still call it seki.
+Robert Pauli: Under territory scoring, White gains zero by sacrificing her left side - she ends with 10 points territory and 12 captives, just like Black - but since she loses sente, one might still call it seki.

-Bill: By Spight rules with territory scoring this is terminal, but will be played out in the encore for a White win (-1).
+Bill: By Spight rules with territory scoring this is terminal, but will be played out in the encore for a White win (-1 [the captive Black hands over to balance moves]).
 By J89 rules this is seki, but a case can be made for one point without capturing. ;-)

 Robert Pauli: Thanks, Denis, but this one is smaller, plainer, and more balanced (too bad not one black stone can be reversed):